-There are two ramp-loaded read/write heads in the RK05 Disk Drive.
-One head functions on the top surface of the recording disk and the other on the bottom.
-The heads are mounted on suspension arms that rest, when the heads are unloaded, on a plastic cam block of the duckbill (Figure 1-7).
-Flat cantilever springs connect the suspension arms to the head-support tailpieces.
-When the drive is placed in the RUN mode, the positioner moves the heads forward toward cylinder zero.
+Disk drives in the RK05 family contain two ramp-loaded read/write heads.
+One head functions on the top surface of the recording disk, and the other one functions on the bottom surface.
+The heads are mounted on suspension arms that rest, when the heads are unloaded, on a plastic cam block of the duckbill (Figure 1-11).
+Flat cantilever springs connect the suspension arms to the head-support tail-pieces.
+When the drive is placed in RUN mode, the positioner moves the heads forward toward cylinder zero.
 When the entire head slider pad has passed the edge of the disk, a ramp on the suspension arm slides down the edge of the plastic cam block, thereby moving (loading) the heads close to the disk surface.
-When loaded, the heads "fly" 80 to 100 microinches from the disk surface (Figure 1-8).
-A film of air (air bearing) between the disk and the head acts as a force away from the disk, while the cantilever spring is a counterbalancing force toward the disk.
-Thus, as long as the disk rotation remains constant the heads remain at a relatively constant distance away from the disk surface.
+When loaded, the heads "fly" 80 to 100 microinches from the disk surface (Figure 1-12).